taylor-brown/irobot/readme.txt

 Note:
 The robot expects to be facing in the positive y direction at the start location.
 Units are assumed to be in meters.

+The HW4 folder contains specific algo's.  the other folders are for controlling the irobot create through bluetooth and are probably more generally useful.